Bixilon/Minosoft/doc/rendering/world_renderer.md

 - 3 Meshes per section (opaque; transparent; translucent)
 - Preparing in nearer to further away order
   - unload meshes if block changed and not in frustum
-  - only prepare if chunk is in frustum
+  - only prepare if chunk is in frust
   - don't prepare empty chunks
 - Light
   - Client side light engine